Ebiroll/qemu_esp32/README.md

 Add tensilica esp32 cpu and a board to qemu and dump the rom to learn more about esp-idf
 ###   ESP32 in QEMU.

-This documents how to add an esp32 cpu and a simple esp32 board to qemu in order to run an app compiled with the SDK in QEMU.
+This documents how to add an esp32 cpu and a simple esp32 board to qemu in order to run an app compiled with the SDK (esp-idf) in QEMU.
 Esp32 is a 240 MHz dual core Tensilica LX6 microcontroller.
-It is a good way to learn about qemu ,esp32 and the esp32 rom.
+It is a good way to learn about qemu , esp32 and the esp32 rom.

 ## IMPORTANT update, July 2017